 Click on Add filter, select Sprint/Milestone and set it to the current sprint, so you can see the charts as they relate to the current sprint.

 Burndown charts show you how a project is progressing.
-They highlights the impact of adding new feature requests, and they'll let you know if things aren't going according to plan.
+They highlight the impact of adding new feature requests, and they'll let you know if things aren't going according to plan.

 The velocity chart shows you the output of a team per sprint.